 As a young up-and-comer, she wasn't well-received on Tour at the start.
 But by the time her career was over, Rankin was a beloved figure among her fellow pros, someone who epitomized sportsmanship and class.

 What she didn't win, however, was a major championship, something that would always eluded her.
-Rankin did win the Colgate Dinah Shore Winner's Circle (later renamed the Kraft Nabisco Championship) in 1976 and the Peter Jackson Classic (later renamed the du Maurier Classic) in 1977, two events that would later be elevated to major status, but they are not counted as majors in the years in which Rankin won.
+Rankin did win the Colgate Dinah Shore Winner's Circle (later renamed the Kraft Nabisco Championship) in 1976 and the Peter Jackson Classic (later renamed the du Maurier Classic) in 1977, two events that later were elevated to major status.
+But those wins are not counted as majors today because they weren't majors in the years in which Rankin won.